-A study of the various segments of the textile and apparel industry, including analysis of the market structure and how each segment functions.
-Also includes factors currently affecting the industry.
+A study of the various segments of the textile and apparel industry and analyzing the market structure and functioning of each segment, and economic factors currently affecting the industry.

 research topics within the subject matter of the course.
 This